b-droid72/Dress-Up-Studio/README.md

-# Dress-Up Studio (Python Flask + Vanilla HTML/CSS/JS)
+# Dress-Up Studio

 A web-based dress-up game where players customize characters and create stylish outfits.
-Built with vanilla HTML, CSS, and JavaScript that can be run using a Python server or directly in a web browser.
+Built with vanilla HTML, CSS, and JavaScript that can be run using a Python server with flask or directly in a web browser.

 ## How to Play